 Water and Wood

-So many trees are felled along the Colorado River that keelboats and steamers can no longer navigate the river because of driftwood accumulations.
+So many trees collect in the Colorado River that keelboats and steamers can no longer navigate the river because of rafts of driftwood.
 Funds are raised to build a 115-foot steamboat to clear the log jams.
 Christened the Kate Ward, the dredge boat is captained by William J. Ward.

 Texas Flies the American Flag